MRezaAslani/TESA-MATLAB/signal_decomposition/readme_signal_decomposition.md

 - Main script to:
   - Generate a synthetic composite chirp signal
-  - Decompose it using DSCA
+  - Decompose it using CCA
   - Group subbands into four frequency bands (VLF, MF, HF, VHF)
   - Display time-domain plots and spectrograms
   - Reconstruct the original signal and compute evaluation metrics

-### `dsca.m`
+### `cca.m`

-- Core DSCA algorithm that computes narrowband components using sinusoidal correlation
+- Core CCA algorithm that computes narrowband components using sinusoidal correlation
 - Works for both 1D signals and 2D images

 ### `generate_chirp.m`